 How to remove images from the table

-If you don't want to include images in the table at all, then you can delete the image column from your list of table columns.
-Please see the documentation about how to edit the columns in the table.
+If you don't want to include images in the table at all, then you can delete the image column from the list of table columns.
+Please see the article about editing columns in the table.